Appointat/Appointat/README.md

 ---

-Hi there!
+Hi, community❤️!
 My name is Zikang CHEN and I am a software developer with a passion for building innovative and user-friendly applications.

-I have a Master/Engineer degree in Computer Science from Sorbonne University and have gained valuable experience through internships at ANSYS and Air Liquide.
+For instance, I am a Computer Science Master/Engineer 💻 at Sorbonne University Alliance and have gained valuable experience in Software Development through internships at ANSYS and Air Liquide.
 I am proficient in languages such as C++, Python, and C#/.NET, and have experience working with frameworks such as XXX and XXX.
 (ML/DL)

-In my free time, I enjoy staying up-to-date with the latest technology trends and expanding my knowledge through online courses and personal projects.
-I am also an avid XXX and enjoy XXX in my spare time.
+In my free time, I enjoy staying up-to-date with the latest technology trends, expanding my knowledge through personal projects, and writing some technical blogs.

 Thank you for visiting my GitHub profile.
-I hope you find my projects interesting and look forward to connecting with you in the future.
+I hope you find my projects interesting👉 and look forward to connecting with you 👌🏻.

 - 我要努力把卡打满，坚持每天写代码。